The Net (1995 film): Plot

-Moreover, because none of the neighbors remember her, they cannot confirm her identity.
-Bennett's Social Security number is now assigned to a "Ruth Marx", for whom Devlin has entered an arrest record by using the Gatekeeper backdoor to hack the police computer system.

-When Bennett calls her own desk at Cathedral Software, an imposter answers and offers Bennett her old life back in exchange for the disk.
+When Angela wakes up, she finds that the disk was ruined by the sun and all records of her life have been deleted.
+Because none of the neighbors remember her, they cannot confirm her identity.
+Angela's Social Security number is now assigned to a "Ruth Marx", for whom Devlin has entered an arrest record.
+When Angela calls her own desk at Cathedral Software, an impostor answers and offers her old life back in exchange for the disk.
 She contacts the only other person who knows her by sight, psychiatrist and former lover Alan Champion.
 He checks her into a hotel, offers to contact a friend at the FBI, and arranges to have her mother moved for her safety.

-Using her knowledge of the backdoor and a password found in Devlin's wallet, Bennett logs into the Bethesda Naval Hospital's computers and learns that Under Secretary of Defense Bergstrom, who had opposed Gatekeeper's use by the federal government, was murdered by altering the results of his HIV test leading to a misdiagnosis.
-Fellow hacker "Cyberbob" connects π with the "Praetorians", a notorious group of cyberterrorists linked to recent computer failures around the country.
-Bennett and Cyberbob plan to meet, but the Praetorians intercept their online chat.
-Bennett escapes from Devlin—a contract killer for the cyberterrorists, but the Praetorians kill Champion by tampering with pharmacy and hospital computer records.
-After Bennett is arrested by the California Highway Patrol, a man identifying himself as Champion's FBI friend frees her from jail.
-She realizes he is an imposter and escapes again.
+Using her knowledge of the backdoor and a password found in Devlin's wallet, Angela logs into the Bethesda Naval Hospital's computers and learns that Under Secretary of Defense Bergstrom, who had opposed Gatekeeper's use by the federal government, was murdered by altering the results of his HIV test, leading to a misdiagnosis.
+Fellow hacker "Cyberbob" connects π with the "Praetorians", a group of cyberterrorists linked to recent computer failures around the country.
+Angela and Cyberbob plan to meet, but the Praetorians intercept their online chat.
+Angela escapes from Devlin, who is revealed to be a contract killer for the cyberterrorists, but the Praetorians kill Champion by tampering with pharmacy and hospital computer records.
+After Angela is arrested by the California Highway Patrol, a man identifying himself as Champion's FBI friend frees her from jail.
+She realizes he is an impostor and escapes again, resulting in the impostor's death in a car crash.

-Now wanted for murder and thought to be Ruth Marx, Bennett hitchhikes to Cathedral's office where, using her imposter's computer, she connects the cyberterrorists to Gregg Microsystems and uncovers their scheme: once the Praetorians sabotage an organization's computer system, Gregg sells Gatekeeper to it and gains unlimited access through the backdoor.
-Bennett emails evidence of the backdoor and Gregg's involvement with the Praetorians to the FBI from the Moscone Center and tricks Devlin into releasing a virus into Gregg's mainframe, destroying Gatekeeper and undoing the erasure of her identity.
-During a battle on the catwalks of the convention center, in which Devlin accidentally kills the Bennett imposter from Cathedral Software (the real Ruth Marx), Bennett ambushes Devlin with a fire extinguisher, causing him to fall to his death.
-Bennett regains her identity, home, and life.
-She then reunites with her mother, and the conspiracy is exposed, with Jeff Gregg being arrested by the FBI, live on television.
+Now wanted for murder and thought to be Ruth Marx, Angela hitchhikes to Cathedral's office where, using her impostor's computer, she connects the cyberterrorists to Gregg Microsystems and uncovers their scheme: once the Praetorians sabotage an organization's computer system, Gregg sells Gatekeeper to it and gains unlimited access through the backdoor.
+Angela emails evidence of the backdoor and Gregg's involvement with the Praetorians to the FBI from the Moscone Center and tricks Devlin into releasing a virus into Gregg's mainframe, destroying Gatekeeper and undoing the erasure of her identity.
+During a battle on the catwalks of the convention center, Devlin accidentally kills the Angela impostor from Cathedral Software, but Angela ambushes him, causing him to fall to his death.
+Angela regains her identity, home, and life.
+She then reunites with her mother, and the conspiracy is exposed, with Gregg being arrested by the FBI.

 Cast

 Production

 In October 1994, Bullock committed to filming The Net from mid-January through April 10, 1995.
-The Net was filmed in San Francisco's Moscone Center and Macworld on January 5, 1995, as well as at Washington, D.C., locations in April 1995.
+The Net was filmed in San Francisco's Moscone Center on Thursday, January 5, 1995, during Macworld as well as at Washington, D.C., locations in April 1995.